 Please adhere to these rules or risk disqualification:

-- Runners must check-in prior to the race, at each of the checkpoints, and the finish line.
+- Runners must ensure their tag is scanned at the start line, at each of the checkpoints, and the finish line.

 - Runners must depart the checkpoint by the designated cutoff time.
 However, runners will be permitted to miss one of the first three cutoff times, provided it is by less than 30 minutes.
 Exceptions to this rule may be granted during the race and are solely at the discretion of the Race Director.